I was listening to Seth Godin in a podcast talk about routines and habits and it really was an aha moment in a sense for me.

 And, keep in mind that even though I know how to tackle it, sometimes I still struggle in getting started

-So, when I heard Seth talking on this podcast it really got me thinking.
+So, when I heard Seth talking on this podcast, it really got me thinking.
 How could routines help me become more productive?

 It’s actually quite simple when you start to break it down.